goutham7r/goutham7r.github.io/_pages/about.md

 I completed my B.Tech in Electrical Engineering (with a minor in Computer Science) from the [Indian Institute of Technology-Bombay](https://www.iitb.ac.in/).
 For my final year project, I worked under Prof. [Amit Sethi](https://www.ee.iitb.ac.in/~asethi/) on fast and robust color normalization of large histopathological WSI's ([Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8787328)).

-In Summer 2020, I am excited to join the team at [Health[at]Scale](https://www.healthatscale.com/) as a Machine Learning Software Engineer.
+In Summer 2020, I will be joining the team at [Health[at]Scale](https://www.healthatscale.com/) as a Machine Learning Software Engineer.